Anti-Rightist Campaign: First wave

+During the Hundred Flowers Movement, some ideas that were not tolerated by the Party were gradually raised.
+One example of public rightist remarks came from Huang Xinping, a high school teacher in Tianjin who said, "why can we not have a system that allows each party to take turns being in power?"
+Chu Anping called for greater representation of non-CCP members in the national government on June 2 1957.
+By January 1958, he had been attacked as a rightist and purged from his positions.

 The first wave of attacks began immediately as the Hundred Flowers Campaign drew to a close in June 1957.
 At the time, Mao began to view criticism during the Hundred Flowers as a threat to the rule of the party.
 In mid-May, Mao began writing Things Are Beginning to Change, an article that was not completed until June 11.
 In the article he said, "why is such a torrent of reactionary, vicious statements being allowed to appear in the press? to let the people have some idea of these poisonous weeds and noxious fumes so as to have them uprooted or dispelled."
-On June 8, 1957, Mao drafted an inner-party document, Muster Our Forces to Repulse the Rightists' Wild Attacks, saying that "some bad capitalists, bad intellectuals, and reactionary elements in society are mounting wild attacks against the working class and the Communist Party in an attempt to overthrow the state power lead by the working class."
-On the same day, People's Daily published an editorial What is this for?, expressing the same view as the inner-pary document.
+On June 8, 1957, Mao drafted an inner-party document, Muster Our Forces to Repulse the Rightists' Wild Attacks, saying that "some bad capitalists, bad intellectuals, and reactionary elements in society are mounting wild attacks against the working class and the Communist Party in an attempt to overthrow the state power led by the working class."
+On the same day, People's Daily published an editorial What is this for?, expressing the same view as the inner-party document.
 These marked the beginning of the Anti-Rightist Campaign.
 By the end of the year, 300,000 people had been labeled as rightists, including the writer Ding Ling.
 Future premier Zhu Rongji, then working in the State Planning Commission, was purged in 1958.
 Most of the accused were intellectuals.
 The penalties included informal criticism, hard labor, and in some cases, execution.
 For example, Jiabiangou, a notable labor camp in Gansu, held approximately 3,000 political prisoners from 1957 to 1961, of whom about 2,500 died, mostly of starvation.

-One main target was the independent legal system.
-Legal professionals were transferred to other jobs; judicial power was exercised instead by political cadres and the police.